SER O class: Preservation (1996 onwards)

 The engine has performed regularly at the Bluebell Railway since its overhaul, often to be found operating the line's vintage trains, which is often formed of ex-SECR carriages.
 In May 2009 the engine made a historic return to the K&ESR, having been a regular on the line during the 1950s, including working some of the demolition trains.
 This was the first time since its arrival that the engine had left the Bluebell, although a previous visit to the Mid Hants Railway for a gala appearance in 2007 had been planned, but was cancelled owing to a failure.
 Despite this, it has been a reliable and regular performer, popular with both crews and passengers alike.

 The engine's boiler certificate expired in July 2009, but owing to the amount of work done during the last overhaul, it is not thought to require much work to restore it, and is likely to be boosted by the recent return of 592 and P class tanks nos.
 178, 323 and H class 263, thus creating the potential for five ex-SECR engines to be operational together for the first time since the 1960s.

-A spare SECR R1 boiler was sent away in 2013 for overhaul, and once completed, will be put onto No. 65.
+A spare SECR R1 boiler was sent away in 2013 for overhaul, and once completed was put onto No. 65.
 The spare boiler was used since it meant that the locomotive did not have to be dismantled until it entered the works for the mechanical work required in 2016.
 The frames were moved into the Bluebell's workshop at Sheffield Park in 2016 for work to commence on the rest of the locomotive.
 The overhaul was completed in 2017 and the locomotive is available for service once again.

+In December 2021 ownership of the locomotive passed to the Bluebell Railway Trust.